-A Day On The Farm
+A Day On The Facility

-Visitors attending the farm open day expressed what an amazing job Mark and his team were doing and what he has achieved.
+Visitors attending the facility open day expressed what an amazing job Mark and his team were doing and what he has achieved.
 Visitors came from: Scotland, Wales and from as far as the southern counties, covering all age groups and backgrounds, all agreeing that the £89.50 was the correct price for the product.

 They enthused about the farm layout, practical operation efficiency and especially the attention to detail of fish care and general husbandry levels.
 To the pristine “surgery like” levels of hygiene in the Caviar production area where the eggs are made in to our delicious tasting Caviar.

 Mark, Megan, Kacey and John showed the visitors around the farm and explained how the operation worked:

 Where the fish live and their journey into the (labour) stripping room, where the eggs are harvested.
 How the eggs are gently cleaned using a specially designed rinsing machine then salted and vacuum sealed and matured for up to one month before being finally canned for sale.